softwareliberationarmy/dnd5e/doc/ApiDefinition.md

 ## Rolling Dice
 `GET` `/api/roll` - rolls a 1d20 and returns the result

-`GET` `/api/roll/2d20+5` - rolls the requested dice and returns the integer result.
+`GET` `/api/roll/2d20+5` - rolls the requested dice and returns the result.
 Supports multiples of a die (e.g. 2d6) and modifiers.
-Rolling with advantage or disadvantage is not currently supported.
+Rolling with advantage or disadvantage is supported (append "/advantage" or "/disadvantage" to your request.

 ---
 ## Character Maintenance